davesilva/docker-experimental/README.md

 # Docker Experimental

-The default `docker` docker image with experimental features enabled.
+The default `docker` Docker image with experimental features enabled and git installed.